Mahalakshmi

 The geometry of the bronze, with her vahana Lion standing in front of the goddess, is not uncommon for bronzes from North Karnataka.
 More common bronze is Cobra, Linga and Nandi organised linearly.

-This bronze is most likely from North Karnataka/South Maharashtra area and probably dates to the nineteenth century.
+This bronze is most likely from the North Karnataka/South Maharashtra area and probably dates to the nineteenth century.
 This bronze is about 9.5 cm in height and 8.5 cm in length.

 Sharing my passion